 First, there are a couple things to know about oils.

-Smoke point.
 Much like water's boiling point, all oils have a smoke point.
-At a certain temperature, an oil will begin to smoke, which may produce the sort of free radicals that can damage cells (Kaneka Ubiquinol's antioxidant properties help fight free radicals).
+At a certain temperature, an oil will begin to smoke, which may produce the sort of free radicals that can damage cells.
 Oil can also catch on fire at its smoke point.
-Generally, the higher an oil's smoke point, the better that oil is for high-heat cooking to avoid smoking, burning and producing carcinogens and free radicals.
-Some of these oils—like walnut oil—should not be used to cook with because they are best served cold.
+Generally, the higher an oil's smoke point, the better that oil is for high-heat cooking.
+Some plant oils—like walnut oil—should not be used to cook with because they are best served cold.

-Organic.
-Pay attention to the organic label.
-This can help ensure that the product is not tainted by harmful fertilizers or preservatives.
+Pay attention to the organic label and look for the USDA organic seal.
+This can help ensure that the product is not tainted by harmful pesticide residues.

 - Pumpkin seed oil

 - Grapeseed oil

 - Walnut oil

 - Flax oil

 - Avocado oil

 - Peanut oil